This policy applies to all staff and patrons of the Bellingham public libraries.

 Patrons can access their own records:

-- over the phone with proper identification
+- over the phone after confirming their identity.

 - in person using their library card or by providing photo identification